bee-browser/rsf-web/README.rst

 rsf-web is a web-based remote surface on which a layout result is painted.

-rsf-web receives paint messages through a specified `Pusher`_ channel, and paints a layout result on a HTML CANVAS element.
+rsf-web receives paint messages through a specified `Pusher`_ channel, and paints a layout result using HTML elements.

 Files in the ``src`` folder are automatically deployed onto https://bee-rsf-web.netlify.com/ after every commit.